Written by Yvonne Newton, BA Theatre (ig: @eve_yve)

 Gabriella Shaw, Law, University of East Anglia: “I was born in England but left soon after.
 I lived and went to international schools in Luxembourg (European school), Germany (BIS), The Netherlands (ISH) and China (CGS/BGY) before coming to England for university.
 I’m British/Colombian and consider myself as such, but sometimes I feel like a very fortunate kid of the world?
 Or an alien (not in the negative sense), as my brother says.”

-Tegan Imbert, Theatre, University of Reading: “I grew up in England until I was 12 and then because of my mum’s work in International Development, I ended up moving to Malawi in Africa and then Bangladesh in Asia.
+Tegan Imbert, Theatre, University of Reading: “I grew up in England until I was 12.
+Then, because of my mum’s work in International Development, I ended up moving to Malawi in Africa and then Bangladesh in Asia.
 I consider myself British.”

-I was then interested to know why they chose to come to the UK for University.
+I then asked why they chose to come to the UK for University.

 Elizabeth: “I was quite keen to come and discover what it would mean to actually be British, having spent my entire life telling people that was my nationality.
 I also felt that because university is quite an important experience and often described as being people’s last ‘formative’ experience, it would be a good way make the UK a place that was special to me beyond my family all living there”